1968 – ANGLIA TELEVISION | SOME MORE PHOTOS

 These carried the logo ‘Travelling Eye’ on the sides and were used in an innovative way, in being able to get to ‘news worthy’ locations and they could then set up fast to transmit any interesting stories for Granada’s local or ITN’s national news.
 The fascinating TV website ‘Transdiffusion’ has a story about one of the scanners covering the Ringway plane crash in 1957.
 I found it interesting to read that the news insert that they transmitted was almost held up because the programme sound was, as in my days at Anglia, carried over GPO Post Office lines, and they took some time to get established…whereas the video over microwave link was easier to organise.

-BACK TO THE STUDIOS AGAIN
+BACK IN THE STUDIOS AGAIN

 You will remember from my earlier posts, that when I arrived at Anglia in 1966 they were using the Pye Mk5 cameras in both the new scanner and the studios.